SynergiTech/laravel-magic-enums/README.md

 2. Generate an export of enums with `php artisan laravel-magic-enums:generate`.
 This will create a file at `resources/js/magic-enums/index.js`.

 3. Use the exported enums in your frontend like so.
-Your IDE will any types from your enums:
+Your IDE will infer any types from your enums:

 ```js
 import { enums } from 'resources/js/magic-enums/index.js';